pkgjs/wiby/README.md

 - ensure that GITHUB_TOKEN is exported
 - run wiby test in the dependency example-dependency-id-a

 This will raise a PR against the dependent configured in the .wiby.json configuration file.
+It is also possible to use wiby with command line arguments and this will be shown in a subsequent example.

-### Step #1 Install Wiby
+#### Step #1 Install Wiby
 ```shell
 npm i wiby -D
 ```

-### Step #2 create the .wiby.json configuration file
+#### Step #2 create the .wiby.json configuration file

 ```shell
 echo '{